 To contact our admissions team please email firstname.lastname@example.org

 Woodmansterne School is a non-selective community school.
-All admissions are through the London Borough of Lambeth.
+All our school admissions are managed through the London Borough of Lambeth, please contact Lambeth admissions directly for information about applying.
 We do not ask for any supplementary information and we do not ask your child to sit entrance tests.
 We think they have enough testing as it is!

 How to Apply for a Place

 If your child is currently a pupil at Woodmansterne Primary:

 All children on roll at Woodmansterne Primary will be eligible to automatically transfer to the Secondary Phase.
 If you are not applying for other schools, please complete this Woodmansterne In-School Secondary Transfer Form and return by 31st October 2022 to:

 If you are completing the Common Application Form (CAF) through your borough, do not include Woodmansterne School in your choices as you automatically have a place secured.